 Like most of the asanas in Yoga, Kukkutasana is also a type of asana.
 There is no doubt in calling it a complex posture, but the health benefits of Cockerel Pose (Kukkutasana) are vast and varied.
-It also mentioned in the ancient Hatha yoga text, “Hatha Yoga Pradipika,” and the “Gheranda Samhita.”
+It is also mentioned in the ancient Hatha yoga text, “Hatha Yoga Pradipika,” and the “Gheranda Samhita.”

 This pose is recommended to be practiced by intermediate or advanced yoga practitioners.
-For its beginners, it is quite challenging that is springs from the basic Padmasana in which itself requires a lot of patience and time.
+For its beginners, it is quite challenging that it springs from the basic Padmasana in which itself requires a lot of patience and time.

 Steps To Do Cockerel Pose (Kukkutasana)

 - To come in Cockerel Pose, you need first to sit cross-legged in the Padmasana.

 - Put your arms in-between the gape of your thighs and calf muscles, and let your palms touch the floor through this gap.

 - Spread the fingers and place the palms on the ground.
 Keep the fingers pointing forward. and push your palms as much as possible.